-Accrued expense is a concept in accrual accounting that refers to the type of expenses that are recognized when incurred but not yet paid.
+Accrued expense is a concept in accrual accounting that refers to expenses that are recognized when incurred but not yet paid.

 In some transactions, cash is not paid or earned yet when the revenues or expenses are incurred.
 For example, a company pays its February utility bill in March, or delivers its products to customers in May and receives the payment in June.
 Accrual accounting requires revenues and expenses to be recorded in the accounting period that they are incurred.

-Since accrued expenses are expenses incurred before they are paid, they are actually a company’s liabilities for cash payments in the future.
+Since accrued expenses are expenses incurred before they are paid, they become a company’s liabilities for cash payments in the future.
 Therefore, accrued expenses are also known as accrued liabilities.

 There are two types of accounting methods: the accrual method and the cash method.
 The major difference between the two methods is the timing of recording revenues and expenses.
-In the cash method of accounting, revenues and expenses are recorded in the reporting period that the cash payment is made.
-It is a more immediate recognition.
+In the cash method of accounting, revenues, and expenses are recorded in the reporting period that the cash payment is made.
+It is a simpler method.

 The accrual method of accounting required revenues and expenses to be recorded in the period that they are incurred, regardless of the time of payment or receiving cash.
 Since the accrued expenses or revenues recorded in that period may differ from the actual cash amount paid or received in the later period, the records are merely an estimate.
 The accrual method requires appropriate anticipation for revenues and expenses.

 Although it is easier to use the cash method of accounting, the accrual method can reveal a company’s financial health more accurately.
 It allows companies to record their credit and cash sales or payments in the same reporting period when the transactions occur.

 Accrued expenses or liabilities occur when expenses take place before the cash is paid.
 The expenses are recorded in a company’s balance sheet as current liabilities most of the time, as the payments are generally due within one year from the transaction date.